 You don’t have to have your own children to foster.
 Any relevant experience of working with or caring for children is helpful (for example through work, looking after the children of relatives or friends), as is an understanding of child development.
 However, a lack of relevant experience is not an automatic bar to fostering.

 I have no experience of working with children?

 You will need to have some degree of experience dealing with children to foster.
 Although you need experience, this does not have to come from having your own children.
 If your profession involves dealing with children, such as a teacher or in a nursery setting or youth work, this can be deemed appropriate experience.
 Alternatively, your experience might come from family and friends’ children.

 I have a full-time job?

-A fostering service may have their own policy regarding foster carers working, but it is often possible to work part-time, particularly if caring for school-age children.
-Depending on the needs and age of children in your care it may also be possible to work full-time.
+A fostering service may have their own policy regarding foster carers working alongside their fostering, but it is often possible to work part-time, particularly if caring for school-age children.
+Depending on the needs and age of children in your care it may also be possible to work full-time outside of fostering.
 Foster carers are expected to be available to care for children, attend meetings, training, support groups, and to promote and support contact between a child and their family.
 Fostering services would not usually consider it appropriate for a fostered child to be in full-time daycare while their foster carer works but may consider the use of afterschool clubs and other childcare arrangements for children if they are seen to be in the child’s best interests.